griffinjmbur/griffinjmbur.github.io/_posts/2024-02-23-counting-blogpost.md

 [^wrongturn]: Let me first point out a fact which is interesting and sometimes cited as the connection but which does *not* actually show their connection.
 This is that the binomial coefficient (obviously) supplies us with the number of ways to to a particular destination if we must go \\(n\\) blocks total, with \\(k\\) being right turns and \\((n-k)\\) being straight ahead (or north, or whatever; the coordinate system doesn't matter).
 Thus, if we pretend that the different numbers in the pyramid are actually lily-pads that a frog is going to hop to, then each binomial coefficient gives the number of ways to get there.
 This is all true, but it does not actually show *why* this way of seeing the Triangle has anything to do with the normal derivation with simple addition.

-# Multinomial expansion
+# Polynomial expansion or multinomial expansion

 Finally, let me mention one property that will be very useful later on.
+As mentioned before, you might have learned in school the "FOIL" property, which tells us

 ![](./images/polynomial_expansion.png)
 ![](/images/polynomial_expansion.png)